iamSShan/machine_learning_algorithms/supervised/decisionTrees/README.md

  	![Gini Impurity](images/info_gain_formula.png)

- 	* E(S) is entropy of the selected node(feature), S is the total subset, Si is subset after splitting, E(Si) is entropy of the subset after splitting
+ 	* E(S) is entropy of the selected node(feature), S is the total subset, Si is nodesubset after splitting, E(Si) is entropy of the subset after splitting
  	* E(S) uses the same formula of entropy.
 We use summation as we have to consider all the feature of the subset.

 * **Gini Impurity(or Gini Index)**: It is measure of impurity(or purity) used in build decision tree in CART.
 	* Sometimes in algorithms, like random forest, XGBoost, gini impurity is used as parameter instead of entropy, because it is computationally efficient(takes short time for execution) as we can see we don't do any logarithm operation in gini impurity.
 	![Gini Impurity](images/gini_impurity.png)

+	* A Gini score gives an idea of how good a split is by how mixed the classes are in the two groups created by the split.
+A perfect separation results in a Gini score of 0, whereas the worst case split that results in 50/50 classes in each group result in a Gini score of 0.5 (for a 2 class problem).
 	* After this gini impurity or entropy we eventually calculate Information gain.

 * **Reduction in variance**: It is an algo which is used for continuous target variable(regression problems).
 The split with lower variance is selected as the criteria to split the sample.

 * **Chi Sqaure**: It is an algo to find out the statistical significance between the differences between sub nodes and parent node.

+### Notes:
+* When we want to split, then at each node we want best split value and best split threshold so to find which one is best feature to split.
+* Our aim to get leaf node, when there is a pure split we get leaf node.
+* Algorithm:
+	- Start from the top node and at each node select best split on the basis of information gain.
+	- Infomation gain can be calculated using immediate child entropies and parent entropy.
+	- Greedy search is used: so loop over all features and all thresholds(all possible feature values)
+	- Save the best split and split threshold at each node.
+	- Build the like this recursively while considering some stop condition.
+	- When leaf node is reached, store the most common label of the node.
+	- Till above it will be done in training phase, now for predicting, again traverse the tree recursively
+	- At each node consider best split feature of the test feature vector x and traverse left or right; like x[feature_idx] <= threshold
+	- When leaf label is reached then return the most commonn class label.

 ### Split for Numerical feature
 [Watch this!](https://www.youtube.com/watch?v=5O8HvA9pMew)